Diet & Rheumatoid Arthritis

 This way of eating is based on daily intakes of fresh fruits and vegetables, nuts, beans and pulses, olive oil, wholegrain cereals and regular oily fish and poultry consumption.

 Thus, the diet contains omega-3 fats, olive oil, antioxidants, dairy products and unrefined carbohydrates.
 A recent study found significant clinical benefits in patients who followed a modified Mediterranean diet for 3 months compared with those who followed their usual diet.
+They had reduced swollen and tender joints, reduced duration of morning stiffness and improved general wellbeing.
+This is generally a healthy way to eat and will have many health benefits beyond improving RA such as reducing the risk of some cancers and heart disease.

 The Mediterranean-type diet